Table of Contents

 Completion of the ELS USA Program with a score of 109

-Canadian Academic English Language Assessment CAEL with an overall score of 70, and no sub-test result below 60
+Canadian Academic English Language Assessment CAEL (or CAEL CE) with an overall score of 70, and no sub-test result below 60

-Certificate of Proficiency in English (CPE) by University of Cambridge English for Speakers of Other Languages (ESOL) with a minimum grade of 'C'
+Certificate of Proficiency in English (CPE) by Cambridge Assessment English with a minimum Cambridge English Score of 176.

-Certificate of Advanced English (CAE) by University of Cambridge English for Speakers of Other Languages (ESOL) with a minimum grade of 'B'
+Certificate of Advanced English (CAE) by Cambridge Assessment English with a minimum Cambridge English Score of 176.

 Pearson Test of English Academic (PTE Academic) score of at least 60 with no individual score less than 51.